BDS is a strategy that allows people of conscience around the world to play an effective role in the Palestinian struggle for justice.

 Israeli cultural and academic institutions directly contribute to maintaining, defending or whitewashing the oppression of Palestinians, as Israel deliberately tries to boost its image internationally through academic and cultural collaborations.
 As part of the boycott, academics, artists and consumers are campaigning against such collaboration and “rebranding.”
 A growing number of artists have refused to exhibit or play in Israel.

-The Palestinian BDS National Committee (BNC) calls for a boycott of Israeli and international companies that are complicit in violations of Palestinian rights.
 Virtually all Israeli companies are complicit to some degree in Israel’s system of occupation and apartheid.
 We focus our boycotts on a small number of companies and products for maximum impact.
-The BNC focuses on companies that play a clear and direct role in Israel’s crimes and where we think we can have an impact.
+The Canadian BDS Coalition focuses on companies that play a clear and direct role in Israel’s crimes and where we think we can have an impact.

 Divestment means targeting corporations complicit in the violation of Palestinian rights and ensuring that the likes of university investment portfolios and pension funds are not used to finance such companies.
 These efforts raise awareness about the reality of Israel’s policies and encourage companies to use their economic influence to pressure Israel to end its systematic denial of Palestinian rights.